OmniWildcard/Omni-s_World/Readme_Files/CMRC_Readme.md

 # Install Instructions
 Now, before playing, you should do the following things:

-1) Ensure the following ESL files are disabled in your load order (look under the plugins tab if using MO2):
-	- 1NamelessSaber.esl
-	- 1NDArmor.esl
-	- 1FalconerArmor.esl

-2) Ensure the following ESP files are disabled in your load order (look under the plugins tab if using MO2):
-	- TheLegends-NordArmor.esp
-	- 1YsmirArmorSE.esp

-3) Ensure the following ESP files are enabled in your load order (look under the plugins tab if using MO2):
-	- 1NamelessSaber.esp
-	- 1NDArmor.esp
-	- 1FalconerArmor.esp

-4) Join the Improved Camera Discord server and download the latest version of the v2.0 beta build from their updates channel.
-Install it over the included Improved Camera version and ensure all old files from the included Improved Camera are removed.
-You can join the server by clicking this [link](https://discord.gg/improved-camera-se-1074109591966732328).
+1) Join the [Improved Camera Discord Server](https://discord.gg/improved-camera-se-1074109591966732328) and download the latest version of the v2.0 beta build from their updates channel.
+Install it over the included Improved Camera SE version and ensure all old files from the included Improved Camera are removed.

-5) Open the ImprovedCameraSE.json file located under <ins>*Modding > MO2 > mods > ImprovedCameraSE > skse > plugins > ImprovedCameraSE*</ins> and edit the 24th line.
+2) Open the *ImprovedCameraSE.json* file located under <ins>*Modding > MO2 > mods > ImprovedCameraSE > skse > plugins > ImprovedCameraSE*</ins> and edit the 24th line.
 You'll want to change **"Default"** to **"NoHeadbob"** while being sure to enter the text in bold exactly as it appears in this Readme.
 Afterwards save the changes.

-6) Now you want to open the Profiles folder located in that directory and edit the NoHeadbob.json file with a text editor.
+3) Now you want to open the Profiles folder located in the same directory and edit the *NoHeadbob.json* file with a text editor.
 Change the entry **"fCombatDistance": 7.0,** to **"fCombatDistance": 2.0,** while being sure to enter the text in bold exactly as it appears in this Readme.
 Afterwards save the changes.

-7) If you're unsure that the load order is correct you can download my custom ruleset for LOOT [here](https://www.mediafire.com/file_premium/pjvrlt3wlpwhkvq/LOOT-backup-20251103T153741.zip/file) and extract its contents into your LOOT data folder.
+4) If you're unsure that the load order is correct you can download my custom ruleset for LOOT [here](https://www.mediafire.com/file_premium/pjvrlt3wlpwhkvq/LOOT-backup-20251103T153741.zip/file) and extract its contents into your LOOT data folder.
 You'll find the LOOT data folder under <ins>*AppData > Local > LOOT*</ins> by default.
 Simply extract the ruleset there and run LOOT for automated sorting.

 > [!Note]
 > The following sections below are only for those who have modified the list.
 If you are playing the list as-is you can ignore these and go straight to the **Known Issues** section.